Medical License Direct

 Arkansas State Medical Board

-For IMGs ONLY - Completion of at least THREE (3) years of internship
+For IMGs ONLY - Completion of at least three (3) years of internship or residency

-or residency in an ACGME approved program in the United States –
+in an ACGME approved program in the United States,

-OR – completion of at least ONE (1) year of internship or residency in
+OR have completed at least one 1) year of internship or residency in an ACGME

-an ACGME approved program in the United States AND be currently
+approved program in the United States AND be currently enrolled in a

 No